X-raying the Milky Way (Dr. Lia Corrales)

 Observational Stellar Astrophysics (Prof. Bob Mathieu):

-Depending upon the particular interests of students, possible projects could involve spectroscopic measurement of precise stellar radial velocities using the multi-object spectrograph of WIYN, reductions of CCD time-series data to light curves, techniques for modeling eclipsing binary light curves, or Monte Carlo modeling of stellar rotation evolution.
+Depending upon the particular interests of students, possible projects could involve measuring precise stellar radial velocities using the multi-object spectrograph of WIYN, developing new techniques to determine parameters for binaries, investigating triple systems using imaging and spectroscopic data, searching for faint stellar companions in anomalous stellar systems, or analyzing new data of pre-main-sequence binaries from the SALT high-resolution spectrograph.
 An observing run at the WIYN Observatory would be likely.

 One of the little-appreciated facts about the Magellanic Clouds, the nearest extragalactic neighbors to the Milky Way, is that they are simply the closest examples of a morphological class of galaxy that is well represented in the local Universe.
 The recent implication that the Clouds could be making their first passage by the Milky Way has weakened the notion that the characteristic structure of the Large Magellanic Cloud - a single spiral arm and a luminous stellar bar possibly offset from the center of the galaxy - is a result of its interaction with the Milky Way.
 Professor Wilcots has a number of research projects for REU students motivated by the idea that one way to better understand the LMC is to better understand the morphological class of Magellanic spirals in general.
 The various projects include: